deislabs/hippo-cli/README.md

 copying the Wasm handler locally, you can reference it directly from your HIPPOFACTS.
 To do this:

-* The library parcel but have an annotation named `wagi.handler_id`.
+* The library parcel but have an annotation named `wagi_handler_id`.
 This is the ID by which HIPPOFACTS will refer to it - this decouples the reference from volatile details like parcel name or SHA.
 * Instead of a `name` in your `handler` table, you specify a `bindle_id` and `handler_id`.